 - Change to a custom locale from the adb shell, as described below.

-When you set the emulator to a locale that is not available in the Android system image, the system itself will display in its default language.
+When you set the emulator to a locale that isn't available in the Android system image, the system itself displays in its default language.
 Your application, however, should localize properly.

 Changing the emulator locale from the adb shell